akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 ## How does it work?
 You put all your user guides in the same asset family, called `user_instructions`.
 On the one hand, you have an asset of this family, let's say the user guide for a particular TV, the `XMLD500 TV`.
 This user guide asset has the following code: `XMLD500_fr_FR_user_guide`.
 It is the French version of the user guide for this TV.
-On the other hand, you have your TV which SKU is `XMLD500`.
-The product sheet of this TV has an asset collection attribute called `user_guides`.
+On the other hand, you have your TV and its SKU is `XMLD500`.
+The product sheet for this TV has an asset collection attribute called `user_guides`.
 It is localizable.
 Now, what you want is to automatically link the `XMLD500_fr_FR_user_guide` to the `XMLD500` product, in the right attribute on the right locale, ie the French locale.

 How do you do that?
 I'll tell you.
 You're gonna need "**asset value extrapolation**".